pratikchheda4/oura-sleep-ring/README.md

 Can we reverse engineer Oura Sleep Ring's proprietary Sleep Score metric?
 Doing this successfully could unveil a powerful algorithm that could help people with or without this ring understand the most critical factors in their sleep, and provide a formula for a holistic metric that lets you know the quality of your sleep.

 ## Data

+The data was sourced from my personal ring as well as anonymous friends

 The following data fields were included:
 * sleep_score                   (float64)
 * total_bedtime                 (float64)